-When ice is first injected into the domain at $t = 20$ min, the droplet number concentration slightly increases at first because there is a slowdown in droplet sedimentation due to the reduced droplet size (Fig. 4d, e).
-After $t = 40$ min, the droplet number concentration starts to drop rapidly because the mean supersaturation with respect to liquid falls to below 0 (Fig. 4c).
-During $t = 50\text{--}60$ min, when most of the domain is subsaturated with respect to liquid (Fig. 4c), the number concentration of droplets still exceeds that of ice crystals.
+When ice is first injected into the domain at $t = 20$ min, the droplet number concentration slightly increases at first because of a slowdown in droplet sedimentation due to the reduced droplet size (Fig. 4d, e).
+During $t = 30$ -40 min, the droplet number concentration remains similar to that during $t = 20$ -30 min.
+After $t = 40$ min, the droplet number concentration starts to drop rapidly because the mean supersaturation with respect to liquid falls below zero (Fig. 4c).
+During $t = 50$ -60 min, when most of the domain is subsaturated with respect to liquid (Fig. 4c), the number concentration of droplets still exceeds that of ice crystals.
 However, ice crystals are consistently larger than the droplets (Fig. 4e), and the total mass of ice already exceeds that of droplets after $t = 40$ min (Fig. 4f).
-In fact, the ice mass fraction reaches 0.9 during $t = 50\text{--}60$ min (marked by the black dashed line in Fig. 4g), which is the glaciation threshold suggested by Korolev et al. (2003) and used in the analysis of Desai et al. (2019).
+In fact, the ice mass fraction reaches 0.9 during $t = 50$ -60 min (marked by the dashed black line in Fig. 4g), which is the glaciation threshold suggested by Korolev et al. (2003) and used in the analysis of Desai et al. (2019).